How much of Africa’s NFT art boom is hype?

 Considered one of Nigeria’s leading digital artists, Niyi Okeowo was among those who participated in “Reloading…” where his NFT, Indigo Child, was sold for 1.2 Ether, ($5,387).

-He has referred to digital artists as “the new rock stars.”
+He has referred to digital artists as “

 “NFTs offer a new way for African creators (not only digital artists) to get proper royalties and alternate streams of income to fuel their artistic endeavours.”
 Okeowo says, adding,